mbuczko/clj-categorizer/README.md

               :has-sunroof {:version "extended"}}}

 Voila!
 Xenons came back, so stickness works perfectly - only exceptions marked by ```:excluded true``` have no sticky property assigned.

+Look for [other examples](https://github.com/mbuczko/categorizer/blob/master/docs/literate.html) if you want to dive into details.

 ##LICENSE